grpc/proposal/L22-change-grpc++-dir-name.md

 - Make `include/grpcxx` directory the new location for all gRPC C++ public headers; move all current headers from `include/grpc++` to `include/grpcxx`; update all corresponding inclusions inside gRPC code base;
 - Make wrapper headers in `include/grpc++` for all C++ public headers, preserving the directory structure.
 This makes current gRPC users build with old directory name.
 Add deprecation notice to wrapper headers as comments.
+- Update build systems to expose both headers and wrappers headers to users.

 ## Rationale
 We think this change is reasonable since, as mentioned in Background section, the old directory name may hurt again in the future.
 Since this is a rather big API change in C++, wrapper headers are created to make current users build.
 With this change in place: